 The Nomination, Compensation and Governance Committee (the "NCG Committee"), in discharging its duties to review director nominees, considers the experience, skills, independence and diversity of nominees in the full context of the current composition, needs and obligations of the Board.

+Board Diversity, Tenure and Independence.
+M&T strives to foster an inclusive workplace where we respect and value individual differences.
+We believe that employee diversity enhances our company's ability to succeed at all levels.
+Our Chairman and CEO is currently one of four Black CEOs leading a Fortune 500 company.
+Likewise, M&T values diversity among its Board members.
 The NCG Committee endeavors to identify nominees that possess diverse business experiences, skill sets and geographic backgrounds.
 In addition, the NCG Committee believes a stronger Board is one that reflects gender, racial, sexual orientation, national origin and ethnic diversity.
 The NCG Committee also believes it is desirable to maintain a mix of experienced, longer-tenured directors who possess deep institutional knowledge along with newer directors who have different expertise, backgrounds and fresh perspectives.